mynkq7/Cybersecurity-Knowledge-Base/docs/Network  /Network_and_wireless.md

 ## Purpose of Ethical Hacking

-Ethical hacker test the systems not to exploit them but to find and fix vulnerabilities
+Ethical hackers test systems not to exploit them, but to identify and fix security vulnerabilities.

 ---

-## Pentesting Methodologies
+## Penetration Testing Methodologies

-Structured methodologies like:
+Structured methodologies such as:
-- OWASP Top 10
+- **OWASP Top 10**

-Used to identify vulnerabilities
+Are used to identify and categorize common security vulnerabilities.

 ---

 # Incident Response Strategy

-If network got compromised
+## Developing an Incident Response Plan

+Organizations should create a detailed incident response plan to handle security breaches efficiently.

 ---

-## Developing Incident Response Plan

-Organisations should create a detailes incident response plan to handle security breaches efficently

----

 ## Threat Detection Tools

-Implementing tools that monitor and anlyze traffic can help in early detection of potential security incidents
+Implementing tools that monitor and analyze network traffic helps in early detection of potential security incidents.

-For example – implementation of:
+Examples include:
-- firewalls
+- Firewalls
-- threat detection tools
+- Threat detection and monitoring tools

 ---

-## Post Incident Review
+## Post-Incident Review

-After security event, conducting through review can help minimaize weakness and improve future incidents response strategies
+After a security incident, conducting a thorough review helps minimize weaknesses and improve future incident response strategies.

 ---

-# How Network Security Will Help in Future
+# How Network Security Helps in the Future

 ## Emerging Technologies

-Artificial intelligence and machine learning are shaping security
+Artificial Intelligence and Machine Learning are shaping the future of cybersecurity.

 ---

 ## Zero Trust Architecture

-Assume threts within and outside the network
+Zero Trust assumes threats exist both inside and outside the network and enforces strict verification for every access request.

 ---

 ## Continuous Learning

-Staying updated in security is essential
+Staying updated with evolving security threats and technologies is essential for effective network security.